 - Represent you in your appeal hearings or lawsuit

 We represent clients in Columbus, Tryon, Saluda, and other areas in and around Polk County.
+If you live in the foothills, we are here for you.
+We can help you understand your options, file your claim, and fight for the benefits you need and deserve.

 Our Lawyers Can Manage Your Appeal After Your Disability Benefits Are Denied